In light of the government’s recent GRA consultation, Holly Combe asks: do we want to allow others to have a say in defining who we are?

 Resistance to self-ID isn’t about resisting the establishment.
 It’s about using it as a means to an end: ‘protecting’ cis women by letting those in authority make important decisions about gender for everyone.
 (The fact that a ‘gender critical’ lobbying group has been using the ‘protection of girls’ as a way to goad cis men into action indicates that this tactic includes using patriarchy itself.
 This is surely a case of doing anything to punish trans women, even if that means hiding behind the sexist wrath of cis men.)

 Finally, it also seems to me that a lot of the efforts to resist self-ID are about echoing the abusive tactics of the patriarchy in order to control and restrict trans people: one of the most repugnant aspects of current legislation is that spouses actually have the power to veto the legal recognition of their partner’s gender.
 How can this possibly ever be okay?
 How can we acknowledge the painful history of patriarchal oppression of those of us with wombs if we sanction such authoritarianism?

 The contents of our pants – and our gender identities – are nobody else’s business.
 No exceptions.

 I haven’t covered the matter of gender stereotyping and the common and insidious idea that only so-called ‘gender critical’ feminists care about this, while the rest of us float around in an insipid haze of pink and believe the gender binary is wonderful.
 Please read this if you’re at all concerned about whether self-ID is going to somehow lead to a loss of diversity within genders.
-(Obviously, this is just one article, so please feel free to add other trans-positive stereotype-challenging material.)
+(Obviously, this is just one article, so please feel free to comment to add other trans-positive stereotype-challenging material.)